aman-at-github/computer-algebra-system/README.txt

 Computer Algebra System

-Can create Algebraic-Expressions like Matlab in Command-Line.
+Can create Algebraic-Expressions like MATLAB in Command-Line.
 Also allows programming on these objects of Algebraic-Expressions in Java.